-Counterparties to the monetary policy operations of the Eurosystem and participants in TARGET2 can only obtain credit from the central bank of the country in which they are based - their home central bank (HCB) - by mobilising as collateral eligible marketable and non-marketable assets.
-However, through the CCBM, they can use assets issued or held in other countries, using the respective local central bank as a correspondent central bank (CCB).
+Eligible counterparties to Eurosystem credit operations can only obtain credit from the central bank of the country in which they are based - their home central bank (HCB) - by mobilising as collateral eligible marketable and non-marketable assets5.
+Through the CCBM, they can use assets issued or held in other countries, using the respective local central bank as a correspondent central bank (CCB).

-In the case of mobilising marketable assets via the CCBM, counterparties must make arrangements to mobilise these assets with one of the following:
+In the case of mobilising eligible marketable assets cross-border via the CCBM, counterparties must make arrangements to mobilise these assets with one of the following:

-- The issuer SSS (the SSS in which the securities have been issued); - the investor SSS (the SSS in which the securities are held), provided that an eligible link exists between the issuer SSS and the investor SSS; - the TPA of the triparty model being used.
+- the issuer SSS (the SSS in which the securities have been issued) [standard CCBM]: - the investor SSS6 (the SSS in which the securities are held), provided that an eligible link exists between the issuer SSS and the investor SSS [CCBM with links]; - the TPA of the triparty model being used [triparty CCBM].